omni/eth-to-bnc-bridge/DEMO.md

           // next epoch number, for which votes and keygen operations are applied "nextEpoch": 3,

+          // current and next epoch watcher range sizes, each range corresponds to at most one transaction in binance side "rangeSize": 25,
+          "nextRangeSize": 25,

+          // start block of current epoch in home chain "epochStartBlock": 100,

           // threshold number for current epoch,
           // at least threshold votes are required for any changes in next epoch "threshold": 2,